The Last Century of Imperial China 1760 CE

 These experiments all took place in the provinces, but recognition of the superiority of Western technology was by no means absent at the imperial court in Beijing.
 Here, the early 1860s saw power fall into the hands of the dowager empress, Cixi, who was to dominate the Qing regime until her death in 1908.

-Cixi’s maintained her power by playing different factions off against each other: she first supporting one, then the other.
+Cixi maintained her power by playing different factions off against each other: she first supported one, then the other.
 As a result, policy tended to veer from one set of policies to another.
 Although Cixi gave the go-ahead to many individual reforming initiatives, she never gave her whole-hearted support to a permanent program of industrialization that would bring about the huge changes that China so badly needed.

 What is happening in The Last Century of Imperial China in 1900CE

-The last decades of the 19th century have seen a steady deterioration in China’s situation. years since
+The last decades of the 19th century have seen a steady deterioration in China’s situation.

 The “Self-strengthening” Movement continues